afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Alaska and Russia.
 Additionally, pollock more broadly competes with other whitefish that, to varying degrees, can serve as substitutes depending on the product.
 The pollock industry has avoided U.S. tariffs that would have a significant negative impact on them in the U.S.-China trade war.
-However, chinese tariffs on U.S. products could inhibit growth in that market.
+However, Chinese tariffs on U.S. products could inhibit growth in that market.

 This market environment accounts for some of the major trends in prices and